chriswarren/runscope-rb/README.md

 ## Troubleshooting

 If your requests aren't being sent through Runscope after you're set up, check how the request is being made.
 If it's not using Net::HTTP it won't work at this time.
-Check the section below on Contributing if you want to add support.
+Check the section below on Contributing if you want to add support for another HTTP library.

 ## Contributing